-Field Station: Dinosaurs an outdoor family attraction in Secaucus, NJ that features 31 life-sized, lifelike dinos.
+This outdoor family attraction in Leonia features 32 life-sized, lifelike dinos.

-That’s right.
-The place you know primarily as a train stop on the way to NYC is now the home to Field Station: Dinosaurs, a new outdoor family attraction that features 31 life-sized, lifelike dinos.
+That’s right: A small town 20 minutes away from Yankee Stadium is now the home to Field Station: Dinosaurs, an outdoor family attraction that features 32 life-sized, lifelike dinos.

 Visitors will also be able to participate in numerous activities, all included with the price of admission.

-Interactive workshops, games, and shows are a huge part of the Field Station experience.
-You’ll get a schedule of events when you arrive.
-Make sure to check out the times of each activity so you don’t miss anything!
+Interactive workshops, games and shows are a huge part of the Field Station experience.
+As soon as you enter the park, grab a schedule of events and check out the times for each activity.
 Here are a few your little explorer might enjoy:

-Even though the Field Station is an outdoor attraction, there’s plenty to do even in a downpour.
-Families can seek shelter and play dinosaur games in one of the park’s tented pavilions or brave the rain and participate in a fossil-finding scavenger hunt.
-If you’re up for the rainy day fun, you receive a free Field Station poncho for your troubles.
+Even though the Field Station is an outdoor attraction, there’s plenty to do during a downpour, too, like exploring one of 40 live shows, dinosaur games and activities in one of the park’s tented pavilions.
+If you’re up for rainy day fun in the park, you’ll receive a free Field Station poncho for your troubles.

-There’ll be a concession stand offering grilled fare, and picnic benches on which to eat it.
-So feel free to come in the morning and stay through the afternoon, fueling up in between.
+The park’s concession stand offers hamburgers, ice cream, wraps and everything in between.
+There are also designated picnic tables, so feel free to come in the morning and stay through the afternoon, fueling up in between.

 Tickets are $16.75 per person at the box office.
 Tickets are $15.50 when bought online, plus an additional transaction fee.
 A visit to the Paleontologists’ Laboratory or admission to the blacklight puppet show, Dinosaur Daredevil, are available for additional costs.
 Parking and kids under 2 are free.